snowplow-archive/snowplow.github.com/analytics/event-dictionaries-and-data-models/data-modeling.md

     a.domain_sessionidx,
     a.page_urlhost,
     a.page_urlpath,
-    RANK() OVER (PARTITION BY a.domain_userid, a.domain_sessionidx ORDER BY a.page_urlhost, a.page_urlpath) AS rank
+    RANK() OVER (PARTITION BY a.domain_userid, a.domain_sessionidx
+      ORDER BY a.page_urlhost, a.page_urlpath) AS rank
   FROM snowplow_intermediary.events_enriched_final AS a INNER JOIN snowplow_intermediary.sessions_basic AS b
     ON  a.domain_userid = b.domain_userid
     AND a.domain_sessionidx = b.domain_sessionidx
-    AND a.dvce_tstamp = b.dvce_min_tstamp -- Replaces the FIRST VALUE window function in SQL
+    AND a.dvce_tstamp = b.dvce_min_tstamp
-  GROUP BY 1,2,3,4 -- Aggregate identital rows (that happen to have the same dvce_tstamp) )
+  GROUP BY 1,2,3,4 -- Aggregate identital rows
+)
-WHERE rank = 1 -- If there are different rows with the same dvce_tstamp, rank and pick the first row );
+WHERE rank = 1 -- If there are multiple rows, pick the first row );
 {% endhighlight %}

-It could happen that events have the same device timestamp.
-Duplicate rows are deduped in two ways.
-First, if all selected fields (in this case, urlhost and urlpath) are the same (other fields could be different), these events get combined by the `GROUP BY` statement.
+It could happen that multiple events have the same device timestamp.
+If this happens to be the earliest timestamp, a single session would return multiple rows.
+Duplicate rows are therefore deduped in two ways.

+First, if all selected fields (in this case, urlhost and urlpath) are the same (other fields can be different), these rows are aggregated by the `GROUP BY` statement.
 If the events are different (e.g. two landingpages), we rank and pick one at random.
-This is because we don't have sufficient information to determine which one is the real landing page.
+If there is a criterion to choose on over the other, that one can be used instead.

 ### 2c.
 Final frame

+The same logic gets repeated when returning fields associated with the last event in each session.
+The only difference is that the inner join gets made on `dvce_max_tstamp` rather than `dvce_min_tstamp`.

 {% highlight sql %}
 SELECT